In recent years, fake meat products have gone from a niche vegan interest to a mainstream one.

 Here are nine questions you might have had about alternative meat products and their leap to the mainstream.

 1) What are meat alternatives?
 Veggie burgers have been around for a while — are these new products any different?

 Meat alternatives aren’t new.
 There have been veggie burgers available in grocery stores for a long time.

 But the meatless meat products on the market today are different in one important way: An alternative meat, like a Beyond Meat burger or the Impossible Burger, is a product made from plants that is meant to taste like meat, be marketed to meat-eating customers, and replace some of those customers’ meat purchases.
 That’s what makes them different from veggie burgers, which have typically been aimed mostly at vegetarians.

 There’s another kind of meat alternative on the horizon: so-called cell-based (or lab-grown, or cultured) meat products are made from real animal cells but are grown in a food production plant instead of taken from animals raised in captivity and slaughtered for consumption.
-These aren’t on the market yet — and some are skeptical that they’ll work out — but they are meat alternatives too, and they might be part of the big picture as we try to move away from relying on factory farming to supplying the meat consumers want.
+These aren’t on the market yet, except for a couple restaurants in Singapore, andsome are skeptical that they’ll work out.
+But they are meat alternatives too, and they might be part of the big picture as we try to move away from relying on factory farming to supplying the meat consumers want.
 (More on them below.)